 Charge-offs and the LTR ratio were up year-over-year, primarily reflecting higher defaults and higher severities.
-The higher defaults reflect an increased default frequency as well as a larger balance sheet.
+The higher defaults reflect an increased default frequency as well as growth in receivables.

 Worldwide Credit Losses

 The following charts show quarterly trends of charge-offs (credit losses, net of recoveries), LTR ratios, credit loss reserve, and our credit loss reserve as a percentage of end-of-period ("EOP") managed receivables: